thanya-2424/Crop_Recommendation/README.md

 Run the app:

-If the app is built with Streamlit:
+The app is built with Streamlit:

 streamlit run app.py

-If it’s built with Flask:
+It’s built with Flask:

 python app.py